teamstudio/docs-usage/docs/installing.md

 * names.nsf

 ### Activity Logging
-Domino servers do not by collect detailed usage information by default.
+Domino servers do not collect detailed usage information by default.
 This needs to be enabled on every server that you will scan.

 Activity Logging can be enabled on the *Server Configuration* document in the Domino Directory database.
 Teamstudio Usage reads the following activity streams: